ricvolpe/qri-tactile-viz-research/data/README.md

 * serenity: https://www.youtube.com/watch?v=0rvqtGBrOAI
 * depression: https://www.youtube.com/watch?v=67OvWwnZSjU

+The stimuli code and parameters can be found in this shader: https://www.shadertoy.com/view/clGyzK.

+**Overview of the shader models for each emotion**

+_Serenity_
+- a single downward traveling sinusoidal wave
+- temporal waveform of 0.5 Hz
+- spatial waveform of 1 vertical band
+- wave amplitude of 0.3

+_Depression_
+- a pair of asymmetrically superimposed sinusoidal waves
+- 1st temporal waveform of 0.5 Hz
+- 1st spatial waveform of 1 vertical band
+- 2nd temporal waveform of 0.34 Hz
+- 2nd spatial waveform of 7 vertical bands
+- wave amplitudes of 0.75 (1st wave) and 0.5 (2nd wave)
+- an asymmetric fragmentation of the superimposed waves using a modulo operator
+- an asymmetric shear of the superimposed waves using a fractal function

+_Excitement_
+- a single upward traveling sinusoidal wave
+- temporal waveform of 10 Hz
+- spatial waveform of 1 vertical band with a 1:3 ratio of white-black space
+- wave amplitude of 0.25

+_Anxiety_
+- a pair of asymmetrically superimposed sinusoidal waves
+- 1st temporal waveform of 11.9 Hz
+- 1st spatial waveform of 5 vertical bands with a 1:2.9 ratio of white-black space
+- 2nd temporal waveform of 9.7 Hz
+- 2nd spatial waveform of ~11 vertical bands with a 1:3.4 ratio of white-black space
+- wave amplitudes of 0.75 (1st wave) and 0.66 (2nd wave)
+- an asymmetric fragmentation of the superimposed waves using a modulo operator

 We showed the four stimuli to 50 survey participants, invited them to try embody them and asked the following questions
 * is this visualization **easy to embody**?
 * is this visualization **pleasant**?